 HR personnel should be aware of any conditions or disorders employees struggle with or suffer from, in order to ensure they’re getting the appropriate help they require.

-And, in the event the employee requires ongoing care, the HR team can check up with employees regularly, to discuss the treatment and whether or not it is helping them to cope with the struggles they are going through.
+And, in the event the employee requires ongoing care, the HR team can check up with employees regularly, to discuss the treatment and whether it is helping them to cope with the struggles they are going through.

 Numerous studies indicate employees who know their supervisors and managers are monitoring them and are aware of substance abuse issues, are less likely to abuse drugs or alcohol.